 SC129 is a simple digital I//O module with 8 inputs and 8 outputs.
 Each input and each output has an LED to indicate its state.

-This module should be compatible with all RC2014 systems and any system that claims to support the standard or enhanced RC2014-Z80 bus.
+This module should be compatible with all RC2014 systems and any system that claims to support the 40-pin RC2014-Z80 bus.

-Headers JP1 has 2 rows of 8 pins.
+Headers P4 and and P5 together form a block of header pins with 2 rows of 8 pins.
 These are the 8 address select jumpers and are labelled with their bit numbers.